 Introduce third graders to more multiplication and division of numbers up to 100 with colorful posters that encourage learning.

-Thirty pockets keeps your individual student files and documents neat and organized.
+Thirty pockets keep your individual student files and documents neat and organized.
 Easy hanging on the wall.

 30. Classroom clock

-This clock is clear to read, colorful, and the minutes are clearly marked as students master the art of telling time.
+This clock is clear to read, colorful, and the minutes are clearly marked so students can master the third-grade standard of telling time.